 Note: Match Start Position must be set to 1 or greater to enable this feature.
-A 0 setting
+A 0 setting will disable this feature.

 Match Length

 Usage: Example: If Match Length is set to 6 in a 10-character symbol, and

 Match Start Position is set to 2, only the 2nd through 7th characters of the master symbol when Match Start Position is set to 1 or greater.